YahooArchive/cronshot/README.md

 'url': '',
 // The name of the image you would like to be saved 'imageName': 'screenshot.png',
-// Whether or not you would like to save a copy of the screenshot image locally 'saveImageLocally': false,
 // The base host that you would like to save to 'host': '',
 // the path that you would like to save to